material-components/material-components-android/docs/components/Checkbox.md

 The following example shows a checkbox with Material Theming.

-!["5 checkboxes with brown text and box outlines, checkbox 1 is selected box with pink fill and white checkmark"](assets/checkbox/checkbox_theming.png)
+!["A parent checkbox and 4 children checkboxes.
+They container is pink, the outline is brown, and the icon is white."](assets/checkbox/checkbox_theming.png)

 #### Implementing checkbox theming